The Clear Edge

 System 5: Testimonial System (Month 2)

-Built after positioning because testimonials need both results and positioning context.
-Generic testimonials don’t close deals.
-Specific testimonials showing exact results for exact client type close deals consistently.
+Built after positioning because testimonials need both results and context.
+Generic testimonials rarely close deals; specific ones that show concrete results for a specific client type close deals consistently.

 • Sales conversations became 10 minutes instead of 45 minutes.